karaoc/dayz.test/Server-settings.md

 Bool.
 If enabled, allow players to create parties.

 ### "MaxInParty"
 Integrer.
 Maximum of players allowed in a single party.
+If <= 0, unlimited party size.

 ### "ShowPartyMembers3DMarkers"
 Bool.
 If enabled, show a 3d marker above the head of your teammates.